nthnn/QLBase/README.md

 ## 📜 License

-Your use of QLBase is subject to the terms and conditions of the following respective licenses.
-Make sure to comply with the licensing requirements when using or distributing QLBase components.

-- The server-side code of QLBase is licensed under the [MIT License](LICENSE/MIT%20Public%20License.txt).
+The use of QLBase is governed by the terms and conditions of MIT License.
+It's important to adhere to these licensing requirement when using or distributing QLBase components.
+The entire QLBase system, including the server-side, back-end, and the source files for the Arduino firmware used in the SMS service, is licensed under the [MIT License](LICENSE).
-- The back-end software components used in QLBase are licensed under the [GNU GPL v3.0 License](LICENSE/GNU%20GPL%20v3.0.txt).
-Refer to the individual licenses of those components for specific details.
-And;
-- The Arduino firmware in QLBase's SMS hardware is licensed under the [CERN OHL Permissive v2](LICENSE/CERN%20OHL%20Permissive%20v2.txt).
-Please review the firmware's licensing documentation for further information.

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fnthnn%2FQLBase.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fnthnn%2FQLBase?ref=badge_large)